 seasonal effects on ratios Seasonal factors can distort ratio analysis.
-At certain times of the year a firm may have excessive inventories in preparation of a "season" of high demand.
-Therefore, an inventory turnover ratio taken at this time as opposed to after the season will be radically distorted.
+At certain times of the year, a firm may have excessive inventories in preparation of a "season" of high demand.
+Therefore, an inventory turnover ratio taken at this time will be radically different than one taken after the season.